CAWaterBoardDataCenter/swrcb-openscapes/cohorts/SEFSC-sum2022.md

 4) developing open communities and coding strategies, and
 5) preparing a team pathway document to guide their open data science journey after the training.

-The teams are focusing their energy on a range of important research issues supporting the SEFSC mission including...
-The teams consist of 37 SEFSC employees across 7 SEFSC divisions, along with 4 employees from AOML.
-All of the teams are developing their skills to cultivate innovation and establish best practices in their own work.
+In direct alignment with SEFSC strategic initiatives, the Summer SEFS Openscapes cohort is advancing innovation and operational best practice processes.
+The teams are focusing their energy on a range of important research issue while developing their skills to cultivate innovation and establish best practices in their own work.
 All of this is achieved within the context of a growing expansion of open science within NOAA and the greater scientific community.

 *SEFSC Openscapes Summer 2022 planning team:*  Adyan Rios;, Molly Stevens, James Primrose, Erica Rule.